b783/Folder-Sorter/README.md

 # Folder-Sorter
-sorting all of your messy desktop to folders using chat gpt api
+sorting all of your messy desktop to folders